material-motion/material-motion/concepts/patterns.md

 We'll explore one particular implementation of an Execution system in the [Runtimes](runtimes.md).

-## The Coordination/Plan pattern
+## The Coordinator/Plan pattern

-A **Coordination** is a coordinating entity that describes an interactive experience by creating Plans and associating them with specific elements.
+A **Coordinator** describes an interactive experience by creating Plans and associating them with specific targets.

 > Imagine a transition between two states.
 A Coordination might create a Timeline and associate a variety of Tweens to various elements in the scene.